gobytecoin/documentation/English_Documentation/GoByte_Blockchain_Explorer/What_is_a_MasterNode.md

 ## Rewards

 1. Proposal reward: the proposals updated once every 1 hour will share 23,760 GBX.
 The reward will be split in accordance to the votes each proposal receives.
 Each year, Total reward of candidates will be 285,120 GBX each year
 2. MasterNode reward: The GOBYTE Protocol network will generate one block every 120 seconds, with each block awarding 8.6625 GBX to MasterNodes.
-A total of 1,821,204 TRX will be awarded annually to the MasterNodes.
+A total of 1,821,204 GBX will be awarded annually to the MasterNodes.
 3. There will be a reward decrease on the GOBYTE network on November 7, every year.

 ## MasterNodes